XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 Mr Rogers, I cannot force you to change your mind about anything, that is solely up to you.

 I can present you with this case, though.
-Perhaps you (along with Justice Kelly and Dr Gruen) have guessed that the hypothetical party was not so hypothetical after all.
+Perhaps you (along with Justice Kenny and Dr Gruen) have guessed that the hypothetical party was not so hypothetical after all.
 The parameters of that case are spitting distance from those of Flux's second membership test (conducted Feb/March 2022).
 There is at least one major difference -- in the hypothetical case, the party selected members randomly; in Flux's case, your delegate selected 1,650 members from the top of the list of 4,680 members that Flux submitted.
 That list was alphabetical, so the AEC only sampled from members whose first name started with one of A through G.